Attil: Ottoman era

 Attil, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596 it was a part of the nahiya ("subdistrict") of Jabal Sami which was under the administration of the liwa ("district") of Nablus.
 The village had a population of 59 households, all Muslim, and paid taxes on wheat, barley, summer crops, olive trees, occasional revenues, beehives and/or goats, an olive oil press, or press for grape syrup, and a poll tax; a total of 14,872 akçe.

+In the 16th century, the neighboring village of Beit Sama was listed as inhabited, but it became abandoned before the 19th century, with its land being absorbed by Attil and Illar.

 In 1838 it was noted as a village, Attil, in the western Esh-Sha'rawiyeh administrative region, north of Nablus.

 In the late Ottoman period, in 1852, the American scholar Edward Robinson described passing by the villages of Zeita and Jatt on the way to 'Attil.
 Of 'Attil itself, he writes that it was "a considerable village," located on a hill with plains to the north and south.
 He further noted: ”It appears, that the land in the district of Nabulus including the plains, is generally freehold; and the taxes are mainly paid in the form of a poll tax.”

 In 1863, the French explorer Victor Guérin passed by and noted that the village was also called Deir Attil.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Gharbiyya.

 In 1882 the PEF's Survey of Western Palestine described the village as being of considerable size, situated on a hill on the edge of the plain, and surrounded by a small olive-grove, and supplied by cisterns.